unxmaal/booterizer/README.md

 By default booterizer downloads IRIX 6.5.30 installation media from a mirror site.
 You can modify the media download URLs in the included Vagrantfile.

-booterizer also works with IRIX 6.5.22 for older SGI systems that can run 6.5 booterizer even works with IRIX 5.3 for classic SGI systems that cannot run 6.5.x
+booterizer also works with IRIX 6.5.22 for older SGI systems that can run 6.5 booterizer even works with IRIX 5.3 for classic SGI systems that cannot run 6.5.x (See Callahan's Booterizer 5.3 https://github.com/callahan-44/booterizer )

 booterizer is not secure and may interfere with other network services (e.g. DHCP) so please don't leave it running long-term.
 I recommend only attaching the network interface to an isolated network for this purpose and then `vagrant halt` or `vagrant destroy` the VM when you are done installing.